-What Can a Handyman Do in San Francisco, California?
+What Can a Handyman Do Without a License in San Francisco, California?

 In San Francisco (San Francisco County), most “handyman” work is regulated at the STATE level through California’s Contractors State License Board (CSLB).
 California has a narrow handyman exemption for jobs where the TOTAL price is $500 or less (labor + materials); above that amount—or if you split a larger job into smaller invoices—you generally need a CSLB contractor license.
 Separately, San Francisco requires a local business registration (Business Registration Certificate) and you may still need building permits for many common repairs even if you’re under the $500 exemption.